 - High-impact tutoring is intensive, relationship-based, individualized instruction.
-Effective programs share key characteristics: - Sustained and strong tutor-student relationships - Occurs at least three times a week for a minimum of 10 weeks (adjusted for developmental needs) - One-on-one or small groups (up to three-on-one) settings - ► High-quality instructional materials - Student progress monitoring with data - Alignment with the school curriculum - ▶ Tutor oversight and necessary training - Program design and implementation matter.
+Effective programs share key characteristics: - A consistent tutor who fosters sustained and strong tutor-student relationships - Occurs at least three times a week for a minimum of 10 weeks (adjusted for developmental needs) - > One-on-one or small groups (up to three-on-one) settings - High-quality instructional materials aligned with the school curriculum - Student progress monitoring with data - Tutor oversight and necessary training

+Program design and implementation matter.
 Not all tutoring programs are effective, so educational leaders should turn to research for direction on evidence-based ways to design and implement their programs for maximum effectiveness.
-Investments in tutoring will only pay off if the programs are high-quality and provide support to the students who need them. - Differences across schools may lead to different optimal choices for program design.
+Investments in tutoring will only pay off if the programs are high-quality and provide support to the students who need them.

+Differences across schools may lead to different optimal choices for program design.
 Tutoring programs may reasonably differ by grade level, subject matter, resource availability, or the goals of the program.
 The design principles described below can guide educational leaders' decision-making when designing and implementing high-impact tutoring programs.